Calendar items are listed in the following order: Community/Local, Sports, Religion and ongoing events under Clubs/Health/Self-Help.

 ATASCOCITA BRANCH LIBRARY

 The library is located at 19520 Pinehurst Trail Dr., Humble.
 All library events are free, open to the public and offers numerous programs for children, teens and adults.
-For information, call 281-812-2162.
-More events, including our monthly programs, can be found at host4.evanced.info/harris/evanced/eventcalendar.asp?libnum=1.
+More events, including monthly programs, can be found at www.hcpl.net.
+For other information, call 832-927-5560.

 -Mondays, 7 p.m.
 Twilight Tales Family Story Time.
-This is a family story time for all ages.
+Family story time for all ages.

 OCTAVIA FIELDS BRANCH LIBRARY

 The library is located at 1503 South Houston, Humble, and offers numerous programs for children, teens and adults.
-Hours of operation have changed.
-For information, call the library or visit www.hcpl.net or call 832-927-5500.
+For information, visit www.hcpl.net or call 832-927-5500.